pyca/cryptography/docs/hazmat/primitives/symmetric-encryption.rst

         ``192``, or ``256`` :term:`bits` long.
     :type key: :term:`bytes-like`

+.. class:: AES128(key)

+    .. versionadded:: 38.0.0

+    An AES class that only accepts 128 bit keys.
+This is identical to the standard ``AES`` class except that it will only accept a single key length.

+    :param key: The secret key.
+This must be kept secret. ``128`` :term:`bits` long.
+    :type key: :term:`bytes-like`

+.. class:: AES256(key)

+    .. versionadded:: 38.0.0

+    An AES class that only accepts 256 bit keys.
+This is identical to the standard ``AES`` class except that it will only accept a single key length.

+    :param key: The secret key.
+This must be kept secret. ``256`` :term:`bits` long.
+    :type key: :term:`bytes-like`

 .. class:: Camellia(key)

     Camellia is a block cipher approved for use by `CRYPTREC`_ and ISO/IEC.